Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 For the validation modes in this note, the validator script provides a Python/CPU model of the relevant JHV WCS interpretation, reprojection, and sampling logic.
+The model covers not only the derived WCS quantities, but also key renderer-side conventions used by the Java/GLSL path: the split between observer-image and surface-map sampling, direct world-to-lon/lat projection for `CAR` and `CEA`, wrapped longitude sampling for full-width surface maps, the FITS-to-texture row flip performed during image upload, the bottom-origin screen convention used by the shaders, and GLSL-style texture sampling with linear interpolation.
 It does not execute the actual JHV renderer.
-In particular, important parts of the corresponding JHV code run in GLSL on the GPU, so the validator re-expresses that logic in Python rather than running the Java/GLSL implementation itself.
+Important parts of the corresponding JHV code run in GLSL on the GPU, so the validator re-expresses that logic in Python rather than running the Java/GLSL implementation itself.
 The agreement reported here is therefore agreement between Astropy and that Python model, together with separate checks that the JHV Java metadata derivation matches the validator's metadata model.
-It is strong evidence that the modeled JHV path is correct, but it is not a direct execution-level proof of the full Java+GLSL renderer.
+This is stronger evidence than a pure WCS-only comparison, but it is not a direct execution-level proof of the full Java+GLSL renderer.

 ## JHV behavior modeled by the validator